CeruleanW/Introduction-of-OXPath/readme.md

 # Introduction of OXPath

-This set of web pages is an introduction about a web scrapping language called OXPath.
-The project is comprised of hard-coded HTML, CSS & JavaScript and most common basic front-end components.
-They all work together to make an interactive website.
+A set of web pages for introducing a web scrapping language, OXPath.

+It is comprised of hard-coded HTML, CSS & JavaScript.
+All work together to make an interactive website.

 Demo: https://ceruleanw.github.io/Introduction-of-OXPath/